huo1m1w1/cloud-scrape-chrome-headless-version-with-docker-file/readme.md

 AWS infrastructure setting: AWS RDS PostgreSQL database with name of "cloud-scraper" and S3 bucket with name of "cloud-scraper".

-Login to AWS cloudformation, create a stack with template.yml, that's it.
+Login to AWS cloudformation console, create a stack with template.yml, that's it.

 # Alternative way: